-Tukwila man accused of killing cousin, stuffing remains in suitcase
+Tukwila man held after remains are found stuffed in suitcase

 Tukwila police say a 37-year-old man killed his cousin, stuffed his body in a suitcase, then cleaned the crime scene with bleach.
-The suspect’s brother called police the day before the victim’s body was found, worried the suspect had killed someone.
+The suspect’s brother called police the day before the victim’s body was found.

 A 37-year-old Tukwila man was ordered held on $2 million bail after police say he killed his cousin and stuffed his remains in a suitcase.